maeager/Agilent2Dicom/README.md

 ## Contribution guidelines ##

-* Writing tests
+*Writing tests*

-New example FDF image types should have:
+New example FDF image type testing procedures should have:

  * a 'run_<type>' routine that converts the FDF folder to DICOM and converts the DICOMs to Nifti;
  * a check_<type>' routine that displays the dimensions of the dicom and nifti files;
  * a test_<type> routine that runs dciodvfy on the Dicom files;
  * [optional] a view_ routine for mrview and fslview to show the DICOM or NIFTI images

-* Code review

-* Other guidelines
+See examples in Makefile.

+*Code review*

+*Other guidelines*

 ## Who do I talk to? ##